thomasjo/atom-overrides/README.md

 grammar scopes.

 ## Installing
-Use the Atom package manager and search for e.g. "editor redux", or run `apm install editor-redux` from the command line.
+Use the Atom package manager and search for e.g. "overrides", or run `apm install overrides` from the command line.

 ## Usage
 The quickest way to tweak your overrides is via the menu item _Open Your